 We sent eligible physicians the introductory email a maximum of 6 times at 2-week intervals or until a response was received.
 The email consisted of a consent and confidentiality form and a document requesting availability and contact information.
-As participants were recruited, we used a snowballing technique to identify other physicians views.
-Each interview was transcribed verbatim with the use of Express Scribe by 2 research assistants.
-The transcriptions were then reviewed for themes independently by 3 members of the research team, who later compared their results.
-Any discrepancies among the 3 reviewers were discussed and resolved through consensus.
+As participants were recruited, we used a snowballing technique to identify other physicians that might be eligible for the study.